gericke-n/LabVIEW_Teststand/README.md

 # LabVIEW_Teststand
-- Simple Queued Message Handler for Data Aquisition of usual teststands used at the FSD.
+- Simple Queued Message Handler for Data Aquisition of pumps.

 ## ToDos:
 - Data Calculation for visualization of H, P etc.